Dieter Dengler: 1966 escape and rescue

 Dengler was restrained by the helicopter crew as a precaution and strip searched to ensure he wasn't armed or in possession of a hand grenade.
 Deatrick reported Dengler's claim to be a POW and his identity was confirmed when they reached a hospital in Da Nang.
 There, a conflict developed between the Air Force and Navy over who would control his debriefing and recovery.
-The Navy sent a team of SEALs to steal Dengler from the Air Force recovery ward.
-A fight ensued between the SEALs and Air Force security police in which numerous air force personnel, including several patients, were badly beaten and injured.
+The Navy sent a team of SEALs to recover Dengler from the Air Force recovery ward.
+A fight ensued between the SEALs and Air Force security police in which numerous Air Force personnel, including several patients, were badly beaten and injured.
 The SEAL team escaped unscathed and rushed Dengler to the air field on a gurney.
 He was returned to the and eventually airlifted to the US for medical treatment.
 At the time of his rescue, he stood at and weighed 98 lb.

 Post-imprisonment

-Dengler remained in the Navy for a year after his rescue.
-He was promoted to Lieutenant and was trained to fly jets before his resignation from the military.
+Dengler remained on Navy active duty for a year following his rescue.
+Promoted to Lieutenant, he went through Naval Air training school for jet operations before resigning his commission.